 Why pursue a Master of Applied Second Language Acquisition at Missouri State?

-The Master of Applied Second Language Acquisition (MASLA), offered by the Department of World Languages and Cultures and the Department of English at Missouri State University, offers you the following:
+The Master of Applied Second Language Acquisition (MASLA), offered by the Department of Languages, Cultures and Religions and the Department of English at Missouri State University, offers you the following:

 Transferring coursework from other institutions